PMiranda98/NextChapter/README.md

 # Microservices solution - "NextChapter"

-A solution implementing a website for selling used books using a services-based architecture.
+A .NET and React/Next.js based solution implementing a website for selling used books using a services-based architecture.
+Despite its size, this app demonstrates my ability to integrate different tools and present an easily scalable solution.

 ![NextChapter architecture diagram](resources/nextchapter_architecture.png)